mb803/website4/content/homepage/services.md

 Fluency disorders can include stuttering and cluttering.

-* Stuttering is common in young children as they are learning to speak, however if you notice your child getting stuck on sounds or repeating syllables and whole words, we may be able to help.
+* **Stuttering** is common in young children as they are learning to speak, however, if you notice your child getting stuck on sounds or repeating syllables and whole words, we may be able to help.
-* Cluttering is characterized by rapid speech paired with atypical pauses, inconsistent omissions of words or phrases, and inconsistent disfluencies, all resulting in a greater difficulty to be understood by others.
+* **Cluttering** is characterized by rapid speech paired with atypical pauses, inconsistent omissions of words or phrases, and inconsistent disfluencies, all resulting in a greater difficulty to be understood by others.

 The key to effective treatment of stuttering is early detection and treatment that often focuses on a parent-coaching and home-based approach.